danielharrell/open-eyes-lect-2017-18/Open.md

-On this account, what Dorothea must learn is not that she married a lesser man, without the strength or wisdom to make her wise and strong in turn; but rather that she had married another self, which makes her a self in turn, no matter how selfless she yearns to be.
+On this account, what Dorothea must learn is not that she married a lesser man, without the strength or wisdom to make her wise and strong in turn; but rather that she married another self, which makes her a self in turn, no matter how selfless she yearns to be.
 Or to put the lesson another way: to transcend the self altogether is not simply impossible, but illusory, since a desire for this can blind one to the selfhood in others that makes for true self-transcendence in recognition, not renunciation.
+Or to put the lesson one last
+way: to be open to another, or to anything other, means regarding it as *more* than other, from a center in which the other is a self, and otherness can thus be encompassed, or contained, or enclosed, by the self.
+But again, this seems to mean that being open, in the end, is a way of being closed.
+So what it would it mean to be open without being closed? *Is* being open, truly open, simply open, possible at all?
+And if it is, then how?

+# Part Three {#three}

+has a
-(End with bit about being enclosed in self.)
+sameness of its own. , in a movement from other back to self. fromenclosing it in the self, (End with bit about being enclosed in self.)

-In the hands of a lesser writer, Dorothea might have learned that she married a lesser man; but, about her husband might merely have been herself is subject to egoism, as she marries a man she first compares, on the barest look, to the likes---such as she imagines them---of Locke, or Milton, or Pascal.
-A lesser writer might have made Dorothea's transcendence of ego a matter of learning she had married a lesser man.
-But in the hands of Eliot, what Dorothea has to learn involves the giving-up of any comparisons, to discover she had married another self:

 And later in the novel, we learn just how pitiable this center of self is, in a passage from narrator to reader